 Super Data Research released the most earning game in August 2020.
 In August 2020, digital game earned around $82.2 billion and growth 13% from the same time span in the last year.
 Super Data Research claimed the gaming revenue have an exploding growth since April 2020 due to Covid19 lockdown policy.
 Fall Guys: Ultimate Knockout has the highest earning since launch of any PC game which are $185 Million.
 (Staff, 2020)

-https://www.superdataresearch.com/blog/worldwide-digital-games-market

 The purpose of this project is aimed to develop an app which able to recommend the most suitable keyboard for the user.
 This able help for those gamers and the people without any experience in gaming industry to find their gaming gear as fast as possible.
 The image that collected will use to train a supervised machine learning model.
 The user will choose the most preferred three keyboard at the beginning then these pictures will send to the machine learning model for prediction process.
 The algorithm will analyse the input and understand the picture then suggest a more suitable keyboard.

-Feature: number of key on the keyboard (87, 104, 144), light or no light, colour theme (green = razer), choose three preferred keyboard, and one dream keyboard, type of keyboard (low profile, non-low profile,), dimension of keyboard (x,y,z)

 Problem Statement